Medical questions & health advice by board certified doctors

-"Can repeated blackouts indicate an alcohol problem?
+"Can repeated blackouts indicate an alcohol problem?"

 My friends and I go out drinking a lot, and I'm worried that one of my friends is an alcoholic.
 She has repeatedly drunk to the point of blacking out.
 She says it's just that her tolerance is low, but I think she can't control herself.
 Am I right to worry?

 As you probably know, very high alcohol levels can cause people to stop breathing or have serious heart problems.
 Blackouts are a sign that a person is unable to moderate their drinking, which is an important sign of alcoholism.
 Alcoholics are unable to stop despite major adverse consequences for their life, such as failure in school, estrangement from family and friends, serious health or safety concerns as described above, and legal problems.
 They often try to cut down but are unable to do so.
 Finally, heavy daily drinking (more than 2-3 drinks per night) can lead to physical dependence, in which the body becomes so used to alcohol that it is less able to function without it.
 Symptoms include tremor and irritability when not drinking, but can progress to a very serious condition causing seizures, confusion, and death.
 If you or your friend are concerned about alcoholism, it is very important that you see a health provider who can evaluate your concerns and recommend specific treatment.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.